davidegat/reMarkaDOS-Freedos-on-reMarkable/README.md

 A sript is available: it checks if <a href="https://toltec-dev.org/">Toltec</a> repository is present, download needed software, register your app on <b>oxide</b>, and offers a way to test the setup.
 You will have a running copy of FreeDOS on reMarkable out of the box.<br><br><b>Before proceeding</b>: you MUST know what <a href="https://toltec-dev.org/">Toltec</a> repository is about, not just install it.
 By installing <a href="https://github.com/Eeems/oxide">oxide</a> launcher you are going to modify the way your reMarkable works.
 Make sure you know what you are doing.
 If you already use both of them, just ignore this warning.<br><br>
 ssh to your reMarkable and type:<br><br>
 <code>wget https://raw.githubusercontent.com/davidegat/reMarkaDOS-Freedos-on-reMarkable/main/installrmd.sh; bash ./installrmd.sh</code><br><br>
-Don't forget to refresh your apps in <b>oxide</b> after installation (top left corner on your oxide UI).<br><br>To install DOS software on your reMarkable, jump at the end.
+Don't forget to refresh your apps in <b>oxide</b> after installation (top left corner on your oxide UI).
+To install DOS software on your reMarkable, follow instructions at the end.
 <h2>Requirements:</h2>
 <li>reMarkable (1 or 2)
 <li><a href="https://man7.org/linux/man-pages/man1/ssh.1.html">SSH</a> access to the reMarkable (help screen on the tablet, copyright notice, scroll down to find IP and password)